Get connected with short-term funding, SBA loans, lines of credit and more.

 The federal law eliminated state laws that required women to have a male relative or husband cosign business loans, established the Women’s Business Center to offer entrepreneurial support to women and required the US census to include women-owned corporations when collecting data.

-Since many women-owned businesses are in industries at risk of losing revenue during a recession, female entrepreneurs may want to take some steps now to make sure they’re prepared.
+Since many women-owned businesses are in industries at risk of losing revenue during down turns in the economy, female entrepreneurs may want to take some steps to stay prepared.

 Visit our guide to the best small business loans to learn more about your financing options to cover working capital and other expenses.